AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/ui-planning-adobe-xd.md

 ## What you will build {#what-you-will-build}

-In this chapter two Adobe XD files will be inspected, one for the [Standard Site Template](https://github.com/adobe/aem-site-template-standard) and another for the proposed WKND site.
+In this chapter two Adobe XD files is inspected, one for the [Standard Site Template](https://github.com/adobe/aem-site-template-standard) and another for the proposed WKND site.
 The

 ## Standard Site Template UI Kit {#standard-site-template-uikit}